Bayou Oaks residents will report directly to Bayou Oaks, NOT the Campus Recreation and Wellness Center.

 TIP - Make sure to pack all belongings in boxes or totes.
 Loose items can easily be lost or misplaced.
 All boxes and totes should be labeled with the student’s name, residence hall and room number so they can be clearly identified.

-Residents are strongly encouraged to insure their personal property and carry liability insurance, whether that be a special policy or as a part of the parents' homeowners policy.
+Residents are strongly encouraged to insure their personal property and carry renters insurance, whether that be a special policy or as a part of the parents' homeowners policy.
 Any personal property remaining in the unit after it has been vacated by the resident, whether willingly or not, will be removed and stored by University at resident’s cost and will be deemed abandoned if resident has not paid all such charges and collected his or her property within thirty (30) days after the space has been vacated.

 Emergency Preparedness Kit